IamManchanda/IamManchanda/Readme.md

 Harry has _5 years_ of Professional experience in _Frontend Development_ and has now taken a _Career Break_ to become a _Full-stack Web Development Engineer_ and is now looking to grow in his Career by working on projects fully Full-stack.

 Harry's Favourite Programming Language is _Javascript/TypeScript_ and his current full stack revolves around that.
-That being said, he is also Interested in _Python_ for Backend API Development.
+That being said, he is also Interested in skilling up with Python for Backend API Development in the near future.

 Harry's next Goal is to become _DevOPS Engineer_ & _Cloud Solutions Architect_ (AWS/Google/Azure).